 Did you know good credit can do more for you than help you get approved for a loan?
-For some people, good credit can also play a role in getting hired by a potential employer.
-While not every state allows it — in fact, 11 states actually prevent or restrict credit checks on employees — a potential employer could look up your credit report as part of their hiring process.
+For some people, good credit may help you get a job.
+While not every state allows it — in fact, 10 states actually prevent or restrict credit checks on employees — a potential employer could look up your credit report as part of their hiring process.

 While a potential employer accessing your credit report doesn’t automatically mean you’ll be turned down for a job if your credit report isn’t perfect, some employers may weigh your credit history in their hiring decisions.

 When employers go through a hiring process, they want to know they’re selecting from a pool of trustworthy candidates.
 Accessing a job seeker’s credit report helps the employer determine: